Ploug/Transpairent/README.md

 # AI Zero-Knowledge Proofs Concept

 This repository presents a proof of concept for implementing AI zero-knowledge proofs.
 It explores how AI can facilitate the verification of claims or properties without exposing sensitive data or intellectual property.
+I believe this concept is important to get right if we aim for a trustless future — that is, a future where trust is inherent by design, thanks to trustless computing.

 ## How To Use
 1. You currently need an IDE that runs C#